carpentries-incubator/hpc-intro/_episodes/03-organization.md

 4. It may include whatever content the author thinks appropriate.

 This page records tips and warnings from people who have taught the lesson.

-## Makefile Targets

-Commonly-used commands are stored in `Makefile`.
-Run `make` on its own to get a list of commands.

 [jekyll]: http://jekyllrb.com/
 [jekyll-collection]: https://jekyllrb.com/docs/collections/